-Litigation - The Township is a defendant in legal proceedings that are in various stages of litigation.
+Litigation - The Township is a defendant in a legal proceeding that is in various stages of litigation.
 It is believed that the outcome, or exposure to the Township, from such litigation is either unknown or potential losses, if any, would not be material to the financial statements.

-Note 15: CONCENTRATIONS
+Note 17: CONCENTRATIONS